 Be “Quick to Listen”

-My girlfriend Jodie said, “This is difficult for a girl who likes to finish sentences and finds silence to be the most uncomfortable sound in the world.
-I often have to turn off the voice in my own mind to really hear the other person.”
-I get her.
-Don’t you?
-Such good advice.
 To be a good listener I have to turn off the voice in my mind.
 I don’t need to think of my answer while the person is talking, I need to listen and be in the moment.
 I need to hear.
-When I hear I am better equipped to be compassionate, understanding, gracious, and honorable.
+When I hear I’m better equipped to be compassionate, understanding, gracious, and honorable.

 I get myself in trouble when I don’t listen.
-I stumble over arrogant thoughts, confident that I know more, understand more, have a better idea than, a more correct idea than, or a holier idea.
 God knew this would be a struggle for most of us.
 He points us to a better way in His Word.
 Be quick to listen.

 “Keep a Tight Rein on Your Tongue”